 Although the Eagle Creek Compression cubes are priced on the higher side, they aren’t the most expensive cubes out there.
 For instance, they’re still half of what the Peak Design packing cubes cost.

-You can get a three or four-piece compression cube set for the same price from a cheap Chinese brand, however, they probably won’t be protected by a good warranty, and they won’t last as long.
+You can get a three or four-piece compression cube set for the same price from a cheap Chinese brand (For instance, the LeanTravel compression cube set), however, they probably won’t be protected by a good warranty, and they won’t last as long.

 So in my opinion, the higher price tag on the Eagle Creek compression cubes is justified.Check Price on Amazon